 Product launches are stressful, complicated events for everyone involved.
 Sales reps are often bombarded with new product and technical knowledge they must assimilate quickly before their next customer conversation.
 Reps might find themselves studying PDFs, Googling information they can’t find or learning about the new product via a PowerPoint deck.
 Before long, learning about ACME corporation’s new product release feels like studying for a college exam.
 And there is a very good chance reps will forget more than they remember without proper reinforcement.

 Our research and client work shows us that serious games provide a much better way to learn product and industry knowledge.
 With the right instructional design know-how, learning principles such as spaced repetition and feedback loops can be linked to the mechanics of a game that reps can play for just minutes a day as time allows.
 Therefore, games linked to learning science become real time savers for a sales rep, since the gameplay is designed to help them learn and retain the necessary knowledge.
 And when the product and technical knowledge is especially complex, sales associates will appreciate games that truly help them learn and remember.

 Example: Cisco uses Knowledge Guru games as part of their year-long Cisco Sales Associate Training Program.
 Sales associates average over 3.5 hours of Knowledge Guru gameplay because the games helped them study for their Cisco Sales Certification.
-Cisco’s game earned a 2014 Brandon Hall gold award for best advance in sales training online application.
+Cisco’s game also earned a 2014 Brandon Hall gold award for best advance in sales training online application.